 Such endorsement by leadership creates space for more active participation, and signals that participants are actually encouraged to apply the new concepts, skills and approaches to their own contexts – from civil servants changing the way they address conflict in their community to journalists using new approaches to cover the peace process.

-- Attending peace talks as international third-party observers
+- Attending peace talks as international third-party observers and brokering among actors

 - Influencing policy and practice through our research and analysis, Learning Papers and other publications